 Shop All Solitaire Engagement Rings

 - Three-Stone — What’s better than one?
 Three!
 The three-stone engagement ring is pretty self-explanatory — it’s quite literally an engagement ring with three stones.
 Rather than having a massive, single stone, it features a larger stone at the center flanked by two smaller stones.
 In a multi-stone ring, you’ve got plenty of options, but the most classic configuration here is one large round stone with a smaller round stone at each side.
+A three-stone setting can also symbolize your past, present and future together, so it holds some sentimental meaning as well.

-- Sidestone or Pavé — Love the simplicity of a solitaire but want a little extra bling?
-You’ll love the sidestone — also known as pavé band — engagement ring.
+- Sidestone or Pavé — Love the simplicity of a solitaire setting but want a little extra bling?
+You’ll love the sidestone — also known as pavé setting — engagement ring.
 This style features a diamond band to complement the main attraction — and who wouldn’t want that?
 The tiny stones may extend all the way around the band or stop halfway down.

 - Bezel — Looking for something truly unique?
 Consider the bezel engagement ring.
 This out-of-the-box option comes in a range of silhouettes and styles but is marked by the way it holds the center stone.
 Typically, bezel rings feature a larger main stone held into the ring by a thin metal ring that creates a beautiful, slim frame to draw attention to the main attraction.

-- Infinity — These ultra-trendy engagement rings are named as such because they feature a twisting band that creates the look of an infinity symbol.
+- Infinity — These ultra-trendy engagement rings are named as such because they feature a twisting metal band that creates the look of an infinity symbol.
 They’re often paired with a gorgeous center stone — perhaps one surrounded by a halo of stones — for a truly mesmerizing pop of style.

 - Flush — A flush ring is a streamlined style that features a simple-looking band with stones set into the band so they are flush with the rest of the metal.
 Think of a flush engagement ring like you would think of a wedding band with set-in stones.
 Though unconventional, this style is becoming more and more popular, especially for those who want to be able to stack as they please.

-- Minimalist — Minimalism is everything, right now, so it probably won’t surprise you to learn that minimalist engagement rings are spiking in popularity.
+- Minimalist — Minimalism is everything right now, so it probably won’t surprise you to learn that minimalist engagement rings are spiking in popularity.
 These pretty pieces are made to speak the minimalist’s language — they are dainty, simple and affordable to boot.
 They’re ideal for wearing alone or for stacking with a series of slim bands.
 Gorgeous!

 Browse All Minimalist Engagement Rings